1972 Cork Junior Football Championship

 The 1972 Cork Junior Football Championship was the 74th staging of the Cork Junior Football Championship since its establishment by Cork County Board in 1895.
 The championship ran from 15 October to 10 December 1972.

 The final was played on 10 December 1972 at Rossa Park in Skibbereen, between Bantry Blues and Adrigole, in what was their first ever meeting in the final.
-Bantry Blues won the match by 1–12 to 2–06 to claim their first ever championship title.
+Bantry Blues won the match by 1–12 to 2–06 to claim their second championship title overall and a first title in 44 years.
 Adrigole became the first team to lose three successive finals, while it was also their fourth defeat in five years.

 Bantry's Declan Barron was the championship's top scorer with 0–17.